Batman: Year One: Development

 In an effort to resolve continuity errors in the DC Universe, Marv Wolfman and George Pérez produced the 12-issue limited series Crisis on Infinite Earths.
 Wolfman's plans for the DC Universe after Crisis on Infinite Earths included relaunching every DC comic with a new first issue.

-During the production of Crisis on Infinite Earths, Frank Miller was the writer of Marvel Comics' Daredevil.
-He collaborated with artist David Mazzucchelli to produce Daredevil: Born Again together which was critically acclaimed.
-Miller later on worked for DC and produced the influential four-issue limited series Batman: The Dark Knight Returns (1986).
-Editor Dennis O'Neil also moved to work for DC.
+During the production of Crisis on Infinite Earths, Frank Miller was the writer of Marvel Comics' Daredevil where he finished his long run with the character in issue #191.
+He went on to work for DC and produced the influential four-issue limited series Batman: The Dark Knight Returns (1986).
+Dennis O'Neil who was the editor for Miller's run on Daredevil took over the duty as the regular writer with David Mazzucchelli as the artist.
+In 1985, Miller briefly returned to Marvel as the writer of Daredevil only for issue #219 while also fully committed himself into developing Dark Knight Returns.
+By the time the Daredevil series reached to issue #226 in 1986, Miller and Mazzucchelli collaborated for the first time due to O'Neil left Marvel to work for DC again.
+They collaborated again on the critically acclaimed seven issues #227-233 which eventually titled as Daredevil: Born Again in the collected edition.
+Mazzucchelli also departed from Marvel to pursue personal creative endeavour.

 The contract Miller signed to produce Dark Knight Returns also required him to write a revamped Batman origin story.
-Miller's past projects overwhelmed him since he had to handle both writing and illustration duties simultaneously.
-For Year One, he simply wrote the story and the script, with Mazzucchelli signed on to illustrate the artwork.
-The team also consisted of Mazzucchelli's wife Richmond Lewis who was in charge of coloring, Todd Klein as the story's letterer, and O'Neil editing the overall story.
-According to O'Neil, the contract Miller and Mazzucchelli signed to produce Year One in the ongoing Batman series guaranteed publication within 6 months.

 Year One was originally conceived as a graphic novel.
 O'Neil, who had been asked to edit several issues of Batman, was friends with Miller and was able to learn of the story.
 Reflecting on poor sales of Batman, O'Neil caught Miller one day while on a walk in Los Angeles and convinced him and Mazzucchelli to serialize the story in the ongoing series.
 Miller was initially reluctant; he felt this would be hard because he had to ensure the story stayed canonical to the DC Universe, something he did not have to worry about when writing Batman: The Dark Knight Returns.
 In addition, Miller's pacing would have to be altered because of ongoing series' relatively small page counts.
 O'Neil reasoned that Crisis on Infinite Earths had completely remade the DC Universe, so Miller would be able to have the same creative freedom that Dark Knight Returns provided.
 He also reassured Miller that he and Mazzucchelli "weren't going to lose anything" by serializing it.